 Who won?
 Well, I think we’ve got to call this one a draw.
 Orwell gets a point for finding (potential) evidence of shady behaviour, but Huxley at least had the balls to tell him off directly.

 Henry James vs H.G.
 Wells

 This is the first of many tales of great literary friendships gone awry.
 Henry James and H.G.
 Wells had a once-amiable relationship, built on a foundation of mutual admiration.
 That all fell to shit when they disagreed on the primary purpose of literature.
-Wells accused James of treating “like painting [as] an end”, while to him “literature like architecture is a means”.
-Oooh, snap!
+Wells accused James of treating it “like painting [as] an end”, while to him “literature like architecture is a means”.
+Oooh, snap(?).